 Offer to help them with budgeting.
 You don’t have to look at their numbers, perhaps you can share your budget spreadsheet.

-How to Loan Money to Family and Friends
+Your Thoughts on Lending to Family and Friends

 Elle Martinez helps families at Couple Money achieve financial freedom by sharing tips for reducing debt, increase income, and building net worth.
 Learn how to live on one income and have fun with the second..